ChargePi/ChargePi-go/docs/client/configuration.md

 - default max charging time,
 - OCPP protocol version,
 - client current and target version for tracking updates,
-- display and input hardware settings for LCD, RFID/NFC reader and LEDs.
+- hardware settings for LCD, RFID/NFC reader and LEDs.

 The settings file is supported in YAML or JSON format.